aiotsystems/aiot_gateway/README.md

 dtoverlay=uart3
 ```

-In the terimal type
+Then, in the terimal type:
 1. `sudo raspi-config`
 2. Select “Interfacing Options”
 3. Select “Serial”
-4. When asked “Would you like a login shell to be accessible over serial?” select no
+4. When asked “Would you like a login shell to be accessible over serial?” select NO
-5. When asked “Would you like the serial port hardware to be enabled?” select yes
+5. When asked “Would you like the serial port hardware to be enabled?” select YES
 6. Reboot the device

 After rebooting the Raspberry you should have the following devices in your `/dev/` folder"